porys/line-bot-yp/README.md

 ## What is this?

-This helps developers to create their own callback server on Heroku for LINE Messaging API inspired by mathdroid's node-line-messaging-api(https://github.com/mathdroid/node-line-messaging-api)
+This helps developers to create their own callback server on Heroku for LINE Messaging API<br>
+inspired by mathdroid's node-line-messaging-api(https://github.com/mathdroid/node-line-messaging-api)

 ## How to deploy on Heroku